May 30, 2019

 Starting with the 2020 filing, electronic submission is available using the EFAST filing system.

 The next several sections provide line-by-line instructions with applicable screenshots.
-Note that these instructions, while thorough, may not address every situation.
-As such, these instructions are not a substitute for professional advice.
+Note that these instructions may not address every situation.
+As such, this article is not a substitute for professional advice.

 Line A: Check any of the boxes that apply:

-Line B: Check this box if an extension is filed (using the Form 5558 or the automatic extension).
-See the section above called “When Is the Form 5500-EZ Due” for more information.
+Line B: Check the appropriate box if an extension is filed (typically using Form 5558 or the automatic extension).
+See the section above called “When Is Form 5500-EZ Due” for more information.

 Line C: If this is a foreign plan, check this box.
 Note this article does not cover foreign plans.